emabee/flexi_logger/README.md

 # flexi_logger

-A flexible and easy-to-use logger that writes logs to stderr and/or to files.
+**A flexible and easy-to-use logger that writes logs to stderr and/or to files, and that can be influenced while the program is running.**

 ## Usage